httptoolkit/httptoolkit-website/src/posts/how-to-debug-anything.md

 Your first step is to focus your debugging down to a sufficiently small area that you can start thinking about fixes.

 In effect, you're running tests to separate the parts of your system that are working correctly from the parts that aren't, repeatedly.
-This is an incremental process, and I'd highly recomend taking notes as you go to keep track.
+This is an incremental process, and I'd highly recomend taking careful notes as you go, to keep track.

 Sometimes the separating lines are clear.
 If you have a single function, which gets the correct inputs but produces the wrong outputs, your next step is to examine the values at points within that function, and work out at which point they go wrong.